 4 Ways Global Leaders Can Promote Sign Language

 DEIA (Diversity Equity Inclusion and Accessibility) is finally becoming the norm.
 While we still have a long way to go.
 Businesses and organizations post their diversity statements and hire experts to oversee diversity, equity, inclusion, and accessibility (DEI&A) initiatives.
 But this concept is not just a trendy buzzword or leadership fashion.
-It is the foundational pillar of cultures and communities, and to truly establish and embody a culture of diversity, equity, inclusion, and accessibility, there must exist greater accountability from the top down.
+It is the foundational pillar of cultures and communities, and to truly establish and embody a culture of diversity, equity, inclusion, and accessibility, greater accountability must exist from the top down.

 Breaking Down Communication Barriers